Find Child Care for Babies or Toddlers

 Safe Child Care Checklist

-Once you’ve decided that a program or provider seems like a good fit for your family, it’s important to visit the program in person.
+Once you’ve decided that a child care program or provider seems like a good fit for your family, it’s important to visit in person.

 Need Help Paying for Child Care?